ppossanzini/MapZilla/docs/source/Setup.md

 ## Unsupported operations

-One "feature" of AutoMapper allowed you to modify configuration at runtime.
+One "feature" of MapZilla allowed you to modify configuration at runtime.
 That caused many problems, so the new API does not allow you to do this.
 You'll need to move all your `Mapper.CreateMap` calls into a profile.

 Dynamic mapping, such as `Mapper.DynamicMap`, is no longer possible.